Bananapus/nana-core/README.md

 ### Basics

-Project are represented by a 721 NFT (`src/JBProjects.sol`) owned by some address.
+Projects are represented by a 721 NFT (`src/JBProjects.sol`) owned by some address.
 Each project has a controller (`src/interfaces/IJBController.sol`) that is responsible for interactions with the project’s tokens (`src/JBTokens.sol`), splits (`src/JBSplits.sol`), and rulesets (`src/JBRulesets.sol`), and any number of payment terminals (`src/interfaces/IJBTerminal.sol`) to accept payments and give access to funds through.
 A project’s controller and terminals can be found through the directory (`src/JBDirectory.sol`).

 A well-known and trusted controller, multi terminal, directory, project contract, token contract, split contract, and ruleset contract will be deployed by JuiceboxDAO (`script/Deploy.s.sol`) for projects to use, but project owners can always bring their own.